10 benefits of leisure and lifestyle activities in aged care

 Getting older can be isolating for many residents, especially with decreased mobility, but it’s healthy to remain engaged with the outside community.
 Bus outings for groups are a wonderful activity, but often a lifestyle program can also include a volunteer taking an individual resident to their local church or bowling club so they may continue to do things they enjoy and value.
 If mobility or a medical issue prevents someone from leaving the aged care centre, there are also opportunities to bring the outside community to them.
 For example, at IRT our lifestyle program might connect residents with local primary school children to exchange letters and artwork and sometimes children visit the centre for a special event.

-As with any stage of life, meaningful relationships are imperative to ensuring a high quality of life.
+As with any stage of life, meaningful relationships are imperative to ensuring a high quality of life in residential aged care.
 Lifestyle activities at an aged care centre provide ideal opportunities to connect with other residents and staff through shared activities and social events.
-It's the perfect way to meet other people in a relaxed setting and share conversation and laughter while doing something fun.
+It's the perfect way to meet other people in a relaxed setting and have a chat or share stories and laughter while doing something fun.
+Residents can join a book club, engage in art classes, or teach others their skills to build aged care community connections.

 Does your loved one need support?